Reza-Darius/blitz/README.md

 An easy to use in-memory key value store inspired by Redis!

-Currently only supports x86-64 Linux systems.
+Currently only supports x86-64 Linux systems and requires the zig compiler.

 ## Hello World